 [DOWNLOAD: Free WSB-TV News app for alerts as news breaks]

-Taken all together, the list below paints a stunning portrait on the tragic toll the delta variant of COVID-19 has taken on educators across the state.
+Taken all together, the list below paints a stunning portrait on the tragic toll the delta variant of COVID-19 took on educators across the state.
 Here are their names and stories: